Q: When Can I Submit My Application?

 A: Absolutely.
-The definition of a “Developing Leader” is “a CRE risk management professional at a financial institution or environmental consultant firm having less than 10 years of work experience.” isn’t a hard and fast rule.
-If you have the desire to gain experience through collaboration and guidance with an industry veteran, are interested in the opportunities, and willing to meet the expectations of a mentee that are outlined here, then submit an application by March 23rd, 2020 for consideration.
+The definition of a “Developing Leader” is “a CRE risk management professional at a financial institution or environmental consultant firm having less than 10 years of work experience,” but this isn’t a hard and fast rule.
+If you have the desire to gain experience through collaboration and guidance with an industry veteran, are interested in the opportunities, and willing to meet the expectations of a mentee that are outlined here, then submit an application by August 16, 2021 for consideration.

 Q: Do the mentor-mentee meetings have to be in person?

-A: No. The monthly meetings can be conducted by phone, Skype or whatever means are most convenient for each mentor and mentee pairs.
-Certainly if you and your mentor happen to be located close by, a face to face meeting isn’t discouraged, but the important thing is that contact is made no less than once per month beginning in May and through to the program’s graduation in May 2021.
+A: No. The monthly meetings are typically conducted by phone, Zoom, Skype or whatever means are most convenient for each mentor and mentee pair.
+Certainly if you and your mentor happen to be located close by, a face to face meeting isn’t discouraged, but the important thing is that contact is made no less than once per month at the program’s launch and through to the program’s graduation 12 months later.

 Q: What if I recommend an employee to be a mentee and I lose them to another firm?

 A: “The reality is that if we want to be relevant, we have to pass information on.
 We need to grow people.
 That’s what Gen Zs and millennials need.
 They need our help and support in that.
 So don’t be afraid to recommend somebody or lose somebody crossing the border and going somewhere else.
 That’s not what this is about.
 This is not intended as a job app site.
 This is an investment-in-people site.
 People do move across borders.
 It’s natural.
 It doesn’t happen nearly as much as you fear.
 The Developing Leaders program is really about investing in people.
 And if something happens and you lose someone you’ll get two new ones.
 Do it for the right reasons and don’t fear it for the wrong reasons.”
-John Rybak, SVP BB&T, webinar presenter.
+John Rybak, SVP Truist Bank and co-founder Developing Leaders program.